Did you know?

 Within a few days, the eggs will hatch, releasing smooth trunkfish larvae.
 These larvae are transparent and, similar to jellyfish, are pelagic (meaning they can’t swim and are at the mercy of the ocean currents).

 As the larvae mature, they undergo a metamorphosis and develop into juvenile smooth trunkfish.
 This brings with it the box-like shape and begins to develop colors that are associated with adults.
+Over the next few years (the time may vary), the juveniles will reach breeding maturity and continue the cycle.

-Predators and Threats
+Threats

 Box fish are small and slow, but due to their shape, they make for an easy catch.
+A variety of sea creatures feed on smooth trunkfish, whether it be opportunistic or a chosen diet.

 Fish such as groupers, snappers, barracudas, and reef sharks take advantage of this slow fish when they can, while sea birds such as herons and gulls will grab a trunkfish if the opportunity arises.